 Around 40-60 feet down in the first chamber is the halocline, the line where the fresh water and saltwater meet.
 Here your view gets very interesting because of the way the light beams break apart in different ways as the waters meet.

 You might have some difficulty taking pictures when you’re actually inside this layer as camera lenses don’t seem to handle the effect well, but if you’re looking up from beneath the halocline, it’s easy to take a beautiful image or three – or a dozen.

 The light show in El Pit is one of its biggest draws.
 And to the naked eye, the play of the light is wondrous.

-Below the halocline, around 100 feet down, is a cloud of hydrogen sulphur.
-This makes for a murky, eerie sight as you pass through it, made even more so by the floating detritus like branches and fallen rocks which can loom out of the gloom.
+Below the halocline, around 100 feet down, is a cloud of hydrogen sulfur.
+This makes for a murky, eerie sight as you pass through it, made even more so by the floating detritus-like branches and fallen rocks that can loom out of the gloom.
 A small distance beneath this layer is the rocky bottom of the first cavern.